30 Awesome Things to do in Melbourne

 The tram does a loop of the centre of the city and you can hop on and hop off as you please!
 The trams used are the old W class models and are very photogenic!

-If you’ve just arrived in Melbourne, taking the City Circle tram is a great way to get acquainted with the sights in the city!
+If you’ve just arrived in Melbourne, taking the City Circle tram is a great way to get acquainted with the sights of the city!

 29. Brighton Beach